PaulYannJay/ModelSupergene/README.txt

-Script for the paper: "The interplay between local adaptation and gene flow contributes to the formation of supergenes"
+Scripts for the paper: "The interplay between local adaptation and gene flow contributes to the formation of supergenes" For any question or information, do not hesitate to contact me at paul.yann.jay(at)gmail.com

-Usage:
+To perform analyses of the model, the only script to be used is MainSupergene.jl.
+THis script import functions from the two other julia scripts.

-julia MainSupergene.jl NameOutput(string) NumberOfRepetition(integer) Identifier(integer)
-e.g. julia MainSupergene.jl TestScript 10 1
+julia MainSupergene.jl NameOutput(string) NumberOfRepetition(integer) Identifier(integer) e.g. julia MainSupergene.jl TestScript 10 1
 The parameter space explored is defined by the arrays in MainSupergene.jl.
 Change the values to explore other parameters.
 To compute a single simulation (e.g. figure 2B-G), uncomment the section corresponding in MainSupergene.jl and comment the "Sensitivity analysis" section.